markszulc/experience-manager-learn.en/help/tutorials/develop-spa-angular/overview.md

 *While not required, it is beneficial to have a basic understanding of [developing traditional AEM Sites components](https://docs.adobe.com/content/help/en/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html).*

-### Local Development Environment {#local-dev-environment}
+## Local Development Environment {#local-dev-environment}

 A local development environment is necessary to complete this tutorial.
 Screenshots and video are captured using the AEM as a Cloud Service SDK running on a Mac OS environment with [Visual Studio Code](https://code.visualstudio.com/) as the IDE.
 Commands and code should be independent of the local operating system, unless otherwise noted.

+>[!NOTE]
+>
 > **New to AEM as a Cloud Service?** Check out the [following guide to setting up a local development environment using the AEM as a Cloud Service SDK](https://docs.adobe.com/content/help/en/experience-manager-learn/cloud-service/local-development-environment-set-up/overview.html).
 >
 > **New to AEM 6.5?** Check out the [following guide to setting up a local development environment](https://docs.adobe.com/content/help/en/experience-manager-learn/foundation/development/set-up-a-local-aem-development-environment.html).

 ## Next Steps {#next-steps}

 What are you waiting for?!
-Start the tutorial by navigating to the [Create a Project](create-project.md) chapter and learn how to generate a SPA Editor enabled project using the AEM Project Archetype.
+Start the tutorial by navigating to the [SPA Editor Project](create-project.md) chapter and learn how to generate a SPA Editor enabled project using the AEM Project Archetype.

 ## Backward compatibility {#compatibility}